qoyyim/MATCPL/README.md

 # MATCPL
-My Attempt to Create Programming Language
+My Attempt to Create Programming Language that are: highly readable like Ruby memory safety of Rust

+# Feature
+no inheritance